-The camera is shipped with a dust cap on the lens mount.
+The 2k and 4k cameras are shipped with caps on the lens mounts.
 To avoid collecting dust on the camera's sensor, make sure that the cap is always in place when there is no lens mounted on the camera.